Transition Services2024-05-07T16:08:08-04:00

 Transition Services

-Across the nation congregations face a range of pressing questions about their ability to steward and care for their older properties while attending to their mission and ministry.
-Growing numbers of congregations are closing, and buildings are increasingly lost, often harming the legacy of members and the surrounding neighborhood alike.
-Partners can help congregations reflect on—and answer—pressing questions such as:
+Across the nation congregations are rethinking their relationships with their buildings and their ability to steward their older properties while attending to their mission and ministry.
+Partners can help congregations reflect on—and answer—pressing questions:

-• How does our congregation sustain itself and its building while our membership continues to shrink?
+• How does our congregation sustain itself and its building while our membership shrinks?

 • How can we put our underutilized or vacant space to better use?
 Can it generate revenue or support our mission?